Cleveland Browns vs. Houston Texans NFL Week 2 Odds, Plays and Insights for September 19, 2021

 Over/under insights

-- Cleveland games went over 48.5 points scored, its current matchup's point total, nine times (out of 18) last season.
+- Last year, Cleveland's games finished over 48 points scored, its current matchup's point total, nine (out of 18) times.

-- Houston's games went over 48.5 total points scored in 10 of 16 matchups last year.
+- A total of 10 Houston games last season (out of 16) had more than 48 total points scored.

-- The Browns and the Texans combined to average 1.0 more points per game a season ago than the over/under of 48.5 set for this matchup.
+- The Browns and the Texans combined to average 1.5 more points per game a season ago than the total of 48 set for this game.

-- Opponents of the two teams averaged a combined 6.7 more points per game last season (55.2) than this matchup's over/under of 48.5 points.
+- The Browns and the Texans saw their opponents average a combined 7.2 more points per game last season than the point total of 48 set in this matchup.

-- The average point total in Browns games last year was 0.8 less points than the total of 48.5 in this matchup.
+- The Browns' average point total in outings last year was 47.7, 0.3 points less than the over/under in this game.

-- Texans games in 2020 averaged a total of 50.6 points, 2.1 more than the point total in this matchup.
+- Texans games in 2020 averaged an over/under of 50.6 points, 2.6 more than the point total in this matchup.

 Browns stats and trends

-- Click over to SISportsbook and place your wager on the Browns against the spread.
+- Cleveland won six games against the spread last season, while failing to cover 10 times.

-- Last season, nine of Cleveland's games went over the point total.
+- A total of nine of Cleveland's games last season hit the over.

-- When Cleveland put up more than 29 points last year, it was 5-3 against the spread and 7-1 overall.
+- Cleveland was 5-3 against the spread and 7-1 overall last season when the team recorded more than 29.0 points.

-- Cleveland was 2-3 against the spread and 4-1 overall when the team churned out more than 416.8 yards last season.
+- In games that Cleveland picked up over 416.8 yards last year, the team was 2-3 against the spread and 4-1 overall.

-- The Browns turned the ball over seven more times (16 total) than the Texans forced a turnover (9) last season.
+- The Browns turned the ball over 16 times last year, seven more turnovers than the Texans forced (9).

 Texans stats and trends

-- Houston was 4-3 against the spread and 4-3 overall last season when the team recorded more than 26.2 points.
+- Houston was 4-3 against the spread and 4-3 overall in games when it put up more than 26.2 points last year.

-- Houston was 5-7 against the spread and 4-8 overall when the team totaled more than 358.4 yards last year.
+- Houston was 5-7 against the spread and 4-8 overall when the team totaled over 358.4 yards last year.

-- The Texans turned the ball over 18 times last year, three fewer times than the Browns forced turnovers (21).
+- Last year the Texans had 18 turnovers, three fewer than the Browns had takeaways (21).

 Browns Top Players

-- Check out SISportsbook for player prop bets for Mayfield and his teammates, then make your picks.
+- Check out SISportsbook for updated player prop bets for Mayfield and his teammates.

 - Last season Kareem Hunt rushed for 841 yards on 198 carries (52.6 ypg), with six rushing touchdowns.
-Hunt also made an impact in the passing game, catching 38 passes for 304 yards (19 ypg) and five touchdowns.
+Hunt also helped out in the passing game, catching 38 passes for 304 yards (19.0 ypg) and five touchdowns.

-- Last season, Jarvis Landry was targeted 101 times and amassed 72 catches for 840 yards (56 ypg) while scoring three touchdowns.
+- Last season, Jarvis Landry grabbed 72 passes (on 101 targets) for 840 yards (56.0 yards per game) and scored three touchdowns.

-- Rashard Higgins also contributed with 599 yards on 37 grabs and four touchdowns.
-He was targeted 52 times and averaged 39.9 receiving yards per game last year.
+- Rashard Higgins' stat line last year showed 37 grabs for 599 yards and four touchdowns.
+He averaged 39.9 receiving yards per game and was targeted 52 times.

-- Austin Hooper caught 46 passes on 70 targets for 435 yards and four touchdowns, averaging 27.2 yards per game last season.
+- Last year Austin Hooper caught 46 passes on 70 targets for 435 yards and four touchdowns, averaging 27.2 receiving yards per game.

 Texans Top Players